Vanna White: Personal life

 White is sometimes described as the "niece" of actor Christopher George.
 While George is not a biological relation, White's mother grew up with him, and George and his wife took White "under their wing" in Los Angeles.
 In an interview with Larry King, White said that her children often come to Wheel of Fortune tapings.

-Philanthropy

-As of 2019, White has donated $1.8 million to St. Jude Children's Research Hospital and plans to continue her philanthropy after her retirement.

 Litigation

 In 1993, White sued Samsung Electronics over an advertisement featuring a robot turning letters on a game show, alleging a violation of her personality rights.
 The lower court's decision in Samsung's favor was reversed by the United States Court of Appeals for the Ninth Circuit, which denied a rehearing, but Judge Alex Kozinski issued a dissent.
 The U.S. Supreme Court denied certiorari.
 A jury awarded White $403,000 in damages.